 The crew of Memphis battled to save the ship, but the sea’s abrupt destructive action proved to be too much.
 Along with the loss of the ship, 43 Sailors lost their lives and many more were wounded.
 Three Sailors received the Medal of Honor for their heroic actions on that day—Commander Claud Ashton Jones, Chief Machinist’s Mate George William Rud (posthumously), and Machinist Charles H. Willey.

 The U.S. Navy conducted three inquiries to investigate the tragedy.
 All three courts were conducted in the first weeks of September 1916.
-The significant findings of fact from the inquires include:
+The significant findings from the inquires included:

-- Between 4:20 and 4:30, the heavy rolling of Memphis caused water spray to enter the stacks, hampering the attempts to power up the engines to get underway.
+- Between 4:20–4:30 p.m., the heavy rolling of Memphis caused water spray to enter the stacks, hampering attempts to power up the engines to get underway.

-- There had been a tropical disturbance which passed south of Santo Domingo during the night before the tragedy.
-The disturbance produced no wind or other markers of severe weather but “produced the heavy swells which, coming in from the deep water to the shallow water of Santo Domingo City anchorage, cause the high seas and heavy seas that eventually dragged and wrecked the Memphis.”1
+- There had been a tropical disturbance, which passed south of Santo Domingo during the night before the tragedy.
+The disturbance produced no wind or other markers of severe weather, but “produced the heavy swells, which coming in from the deep water to the shallow water of Santo Domingo City anchorage, caused heavy seas that eventually dragged and wrecked Memphis.”

-- The captain of the ship, Captain Edward L. Beach Sr., should have given the order to raise the steam to power the engines earlier; anchored Memphis in a safer anchorage; and taken steps to save the ship and recognized the emergency sooner.
+- The captain of the ship should have given the order to raise steam to power the engines earlier; anchored Memphis in a safer anchorage; and taken steps to save the ship and recognize the emergency sooner.

 The wreck of Memphis remained on the shore of Santo Domingo for 21 years until 1937, when sufficient ship breaking capability became available to salvage the ship.